 Going forward our remaining balance sheet issue will be the underfunded LERP and Risk Insurance Trust.
-The underfunded amount required in the Risk Insurance Trust, a result of the IRRP, is in excess of the available liquidity, meaning borrowing, sales of assets and risk mitigation payments from related ecclesiastical entities will be necessary to fund this program.
+The underfunded amount required in the Risk Insurance Trust, a result of the IRRP, is in excess of the available liquidity, meaning borrowing, sales of assets and contributions from related ecclesiastical entities will be necessary to fund this program.